 Natural Alternatives to Statins For High Cholesterol

-For some people, the side effects of statins outweigh the benefits they bring.
-If your body is not able to easily tolerate statins, or the risk of kidney or liver damage is too grave, you can talk to your doctor about alternatives.
-One example of an alternative is PCSK9 inhibitors.
+Managing high cholesterol is important for heart health, and while statins are commonly prescribed to lower cholesterol levels, there are some natural alternatives and lifestyle changes that can also help.
+One example of an alternative to statins is PCSK9 inhibitors.
 Proprotein convertase subtilisin/kexin type 9 serine protease is a liver enzyme, also known as PCSK9, which reduces the number of LDL (bad cholesterol) receptors available to break down LDL in the bloodstream.
 Research has shown that people with high levels of PCSK9 tend to experience higher cholesterol levels than people with low levels of PCSK9.
 PCSK9 inhibitors prevent the enzyme from stopping LDL receptors breaking down cholesterol.
 In most cases, this means that LDL levels go down.
 Other alternative treatments for high cholesterol include:

 - Berberine is derived from a number of plants including European barberry, tree turmeric, and phellodendron.
 It is taken for high cholesterol.
 In a meta-analysis of six trials, 229 patients with high cholesterol who took between 900-1,500 mg of berberine supplements per day saw improved LDL cholesterol levels with reductions of 20-50 mg/dL (about 25% reduction from baseline).

 - Plant sterols (also called phytosterols) are similar in structure to cholesterol and block cholesterol from being absorbed.
 When your body digests plant sterols instead of cholesterol, it removes some of the cholesterol as waste.
 This results in lower cholesterol levels and improved health.
 They are FDA-approved to reduce the risk of heart disease, as part of a low-cholesterol diet.